 |Charges a monthly fee simply to use the platform.
 Most of the best apps cost extra and incur platform transaction fees (except when you use Shopify Payments)||To get a sleek, modern look, you need significantly more setup and work|

 |Can lead to additional maintenance labor costs since platform updates can necessitate coding changes|

 |Requires a yearly extension license (about $79) for most shipping and payment processor extensions|

 Market Share of WooCommerce vs. Shopify

 Many people wonder about the overall adoption rate of WooCommerce vs. Shopify.
-BuiltWith analysis in April 2021 found that WooCommerce was the market leader, with a 30 percent share of the eCommerce space.
-Shopify was in second position with 18 percent (followed by Magento with 9 percent).
+BuiltWith analysis in Mar 2023 found that Shopify is the market leader with 24 percent.
+WooCommerce is in second place at 23% (followed by Magento with 9 percent).
 Whether you choose Shopify or WooCommerce, you will get a well-established brand with a huge community of users.

 COntact Oyova to learn about our eCommerce development services.